vmanav/draftstorm-server/README.md

 - Room Architecture for seperate user base at real time.
 - Great choice of pallet and tools available.
 - User Entering/Leaving Room Notifications to all users.
+- Get List of active Rooms at present.
 ```

 ## CodeBase